nishanth-krishna/Elysium-documentation/overview.md

 # Overview

 Get started using OpenSearch and OpenSearch Dashboards by deploying your containers with [Docker](https://www.docker.com/).
-Before proceeding, you need to [get Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://github.com/docker/compose) installed on your local machine.